greenlight-coop/infrastructure/developer/macOS.md

     gcloud init

 * Authenticate with greenlight.coop account
-* Choose the Green Light development project (e.g. `development-xxxxxxxxxxxxxxx`) as the default project and `us-east4-a` as the default zone
+* Choose the Green Light development project (e.g. `greenlight-development-xxxx`) as the default project and `us-east4-a` as the default zone

 ### Kubernetes Tools